The Little Chai Wala_ The Encounter

 I went closer and stood beside him and smiled. ....

-I asked him if he goes to school and he told that he is studying in KG B and that he works during his free time .
+I asked him if he goes to school and he told that he is in Grade 1 and that he works during his free time after school.

 I patted him and told him "Chalo,let's cross now, it's safe..don't be scared"